Breach Candy

 Bhulabhai Desai Road, also well known by the old name Warden Road (and the part at and near the swimming pool as Breach Candy), is a niche up-market residential and semi-commercial locality of South Mumbai.

 The area has many famous landmarks beside its long and winding stretch, from the Breach Candy Hospital to the Amarsons and Tata gardens and Lincoln House, former location of the Consulate General of the United States, Mumbai.
 The elite Breach Candy Club in the neighbourhood features the country's largest India-shaped swimming pool.
 Just off Bhulabhai Desai Road is the women-only Sophia College.

 The 18th century Mahalaxmi Temple, which honors the Hindu goddess of wealth and wisdom, is situated nearby on the edge of sea.
 It is one of the most famous temples of Mumbai and attracts millions of devotees and tourists each year.

 The area falls under the 'D-Ward' of the BMC and shares the postal code 400 026 under the Cumballa Hill post office.
 It lies 21 kilometers south of Chhatrapati Shivaji International Airport and just 2 kilometers from the Mumbai Central station.
 It is well connected by local buses run by BEST.

 Geographically, this road curls around the Arabian Sea.
 Because of its picturesque location, real estate prices here are among the most expensive in the country.

 Etymology

-The origin of the name Breach Candy, first attested by 1828 at least, is widely given as an Anglicisation of an Arabic-Marathi name Burj-khāḍī ('the tower of the creek'); this is also given in the famous Hobson-Jobson dictionary.
+The origin of the name Breach Candy, first attested by 1828 at least, is widely given as an Anglicisation of an Arabic-Marathi name Burj-khāḍī ('the tower of the creek').
 However, this interpretation is disputed.
 In seventeenth- to nineteenth-century English, breach had meanings including 'the breaking of waves on a coast', 'surf made by the sea breaking over rocks; broken water, breakers' and 'a break in a coast, a bay, harbour', and may in the context of Breach Candy even have been used to refer to a breakwater at the location.
 Thus, although the breach part of the name could be an Anglicisation of a local word, it could simply be an English word in its own right.
 Meanwhile, Candy may be an Anglicisation of Marathi khind ('mountain pass') or Kannada khindi ('a breach').